-They were a successful synth-pop duo from Switzerland: Séance toured Europe in the 80’s and 90’s and celebrated international indie success with their album Blue Dolphin Blue (PIAS).
+They were a successful synth-pop duo from Switzerland: Séance toured Europe in the 80s and early 90s and enjoyed international indie success with their album Blue Dolphin Blue (PIAS).

-Then it got quiet around the band.
-"Musically, a lot changed in the 90’s towards dance and house - that wasn't our thing," explains Ralf L. Aerne.
-He opened a shop specializing in the sale and repair of analog synthesizers (Audioklinik) while bandmate Reto Caduff moved to NY and made a name for himself as a director of music videos and documentaries.
+Then it became quiet.
+"Musically, a lot changed in the 90s towards dance and house - that wasn't our thing," explains Ralf L. Aerne.
+He opened a shop specialising in the sale and repair of analogue synthesizers (Audioklinik), while his bandmate Reto Caduff moved to New York and made a name for himself as a director of music videos and documentaries.

-The return of Séance developed in small steps.
-In autumn 2019, the newly mastered album Blue Dolphin Blue, which the band recorded with Blaine L. Reininger (Tuxedomoon) in Brussels in 1988, was released for the first time in digital form.
-Included in the package are two remixes: Chris Corner (Sneaker Pimps, IAMX) has taken on the title track Blue Dolphin Blue and delivered an atmospheric remix, taking the song in a new direction.
-The Swede Johan Baeckström, who is also known as a member of the band "Daily Planet", brought the track My Room electronically into modern times with a nod to 80's synth pop.
-A limited amount of CD’s of Blue Dolphin Blue remastered were released as well.
+The return of Séance has developed in small steps.
+In autumn 2019, the remastered album Blue Dolphin Blue, which the band recorded with Blaine L. Reininger (Tuxedomoon) in Brussels in 1988, was released digitally for the first time.
+The package includes two remixes: Chris Corner (Sneaker Pimps, IAMX) has taken on the title track Blue Dolphin Blue and delivered an atmospheric remix that takes the song in a new direction.
+The Swede Johan Baeckström, also known as a member of the band "Daily Planet", has brought the track My Room electronically into the modern age with a nod to 80s synth-pop.